John-Abbott-College/6A6-Notes/assignments/Assignment2.md

   Task DeleteMessageAsync(UniqueId uid);
   ```

-- UPDATE: **You must add more methods to implement the following functionalities:**
+- **You must add more methods to implement the following functionalities:**

   - Mark a message as Read
   - Mark a message as Favorite
   - Perform a search query on the list of emails, if the `From`, `Subject` or `Body` contains a given search string.
 Your search query should return the `UniqueId`

   📌[Set a message flag](https://github.com/jstedfast/MailKit/tree/master?tab=readme-ov-file#setting-message-flags-in-imap)📌[Perform a search query](https://github.com/jstedfast/MailKit/tree/master?tab=readme-ov-file#searching-an-imap-folder)

 ### Testing